Governance – Citizens Advice Bournemouth Christchurch & Poole

-Matthew Moore – Chair
+Anne Joseph – Chair

 Matthew is a practising law solicitor, originally qualified as a barrister in 1999.
 He initially worked in criminal law but switched to family law when he moved to Bournemouth in 2000.
 During his time at Gales Solicitors he has dealt with a wide range of family problems including domestic violence and care cases.
 He became involved with Citizens Advice 11 years ago as a trustee.

 Before retiring in 2014, Andrew worked the in the IT industry for over 35 years in a variety of sectors, including over 20 years in Investment Banking where he specialised IT development, Project Management, and IT Risk & Control.
 Prior to moving to Bournemouth in 2020, Andrew was a Trustee of a learning disability charity in Working, Surrey